sassoftware/model-container-recipes/base-image-cli/README.md

   [AWS]
   * `access.key.id` - the Amazon Web Services (AWS) Access Key ID
   * `Secret.access.key` - the AWS Secret Access Key
   * `region` - the region or zone selected

-_**Note:** The sample configuration properties file `config_privatedocker.properties` is also available that illustrates how to create and publish base images to a private docker registry._
+4. (Optional) To create base images and publish them to a private docker registry, copy the configuration properties from the `config_privatedocker.properties` file into the `config.properties` file and specify values for the properties.

 For more information about command line syntax, run the following command from the `base-image-cli` directory:
 ```